kaizen-ai/kaizenflow/devops/surrentum_data_node/README.md

   possible
 - To remove this limitation we can add the rest of the infrastructure needed to enable parallelization (e.g., celery and redis)
+- TODO(Juraj): it might be sufficient to change to `LocalExecutor` which also allows parallelization

 # Dev notes
 - To rebuild after trying out some changes in dockerfile/compose file
 ```
 > docker-compose up --build --force-recreate
 ```

+## Data Pipeline Examples

+- The following examples demonstrate small standalone data pipelines
+- The code can be found under `sorrentum_sandbox/examples`
+- Each example implements concrete classes from interfaces specified in `sorrentum_sandbox`, upon which a command line script is built.
+- The actual execution of scripts is orchestrated by Apache Airflow

+### Binance

+- In this example, we utilize Binance REST API, available free of charge.
+We build a small ETL pipeline used to download and transform OHLCV market data for selected cryptocurrencies

+#### Quickstart

+1. Bring up the services via docker-compose as described above

+#### Project Structure